Top 100 Countries by Population Growth Rate, 2025

 Methodology

-This article uses the World Bank indicator SP.POP.GROW, which is defined in the metadata as population growth derived from total population.
-The World Bank states that the population source is the United Nations Population Division, national statistical offices, Eurostat and the United Nations Statistics Division.
-Because a full global 2025 annual ranking is not yet closed across all countries, the latest comparable broad year is 2024, which is used here as a clear 2025 proxy.
+The ranking uses the World Bank World Development Indicators series SP.POP.GROW, population growth (annual %).
+The indicator is derived from total population and uses sources including the United Nations Population Division, national statistical offices, Eurostat and the United Nations Statistics Division.
+Because a full global 2025 annual ranking is not yet closed across all countries and economies, the latest comparable broad year is 2024, which is used here as the latest available reference year for a 2025 snapshot.

-The ordering on this page follows the latest comparable cross-country ranking for the indicator, which reports a 2024 world average of 1.19%, Qatar at 7.32% and Moldova at -2.28%.
+The ordering on this page follows the latest comparable cross-country and cross-economy values for the indicator.
+The global aggregate growth rate is about 0.95%, Qatar records 7.32%, and Moldova records -2.28%.
 Values are shown as annual percentages and rounded to two decimals.
-Region labels are editorial tags added for filtering and page usability only.
+Region labels are analytical groupings added for filtering and readability; they are not a replacement for official World Bank regional classifications.

 The biggest limitation is interpretation.
 One-year population growth can reflect very different underlying realities.
 In the Gulf, migration can dominate the annual change.
 In many African countries, natural increase still drives the result.
 In fragile states, conflict, displacement, return flows and estimation revisions can affect the latest reading.
-That is why population growth is best read alongside fertility, median age, dependency ratios and net migration.
+That is why population growth is best read alongside fertility, median age, dependency ratios, total population size and net migration.

 Insights and interpretation